Animal Behaviour

 QualificationTo obtain formal documentation the optional exam(s) must be completed which will incur an additional fee of $36.
 Alternatively, a letter of completion may be requested.

-Learn Animal Behaviour Online
+Study Animal Behaviour

 "This course has given me a new lease on life as I feel happier in myself and I have really enjoyed the whole experience.
 I will hopefully be able to work in a job I love and it has helped me enormously with the training and understanding of my puppy (who is now my helping dog)."
 Animal Behaviour Student, UK